- Part Number:1910

 VI.
 MEDICAL EXAMINATIONS

-If your exposure to arsenic is over the Action Level (5 g/m3) -- (including all persons working in regulated areas) at least 30 days per year, or you have been exposed to arsenic for more than 10 years over the Action Level, your employer is required to provide you with a medical examination.
+If your exposure to arsenic is over the Action Level (5 µg/m3)—(including all persons working in regulated areas) at least 30 days per year, or you have been exposed to arsenic for more than 10 years over the Action Level, your employer is required to provide you with a medical examination.
 The examination shall be every 6 months for employees over 45 years old or with more than 10 years exposure over the Action Level and annually for other covered employees.
-The medical examination must include a medical history; a chest x-ray; skin examination and a nasal examination.
+The medical examination must include a medical history; a chest X-ray (during initial examination only); skin examination and a nasal examination.
 The examining physician will provide a written opinion to your employer containing the results of the medical exams.
 You should also receive a copy of this opinion.
 The physician must not tell your employer any conditions he detects unrelated to occupational exposure to arsenic but must tell you those conditions.

 VII.
 OBSERVATION OF MONITORING